your-trickster/your-trickster.github.io/wiki/structure.md

 ### Matrix vs Core

-- matrix — taken seriously; hero and soul (as well as nemesis and demon);
+- matrix — taken seriously, forms the basis of worldview; hero and soul (as well as nemesis and demon);
 - core — excuse for the matrix; parent and child (as well as senex and trickster).

 ### Active vs Passive